Paulyboi390/Chronix/README.md

 Chronix OS Branding – Updated etc/os-release.

 Splash Screen Update – New graphics in usr/share/batocera/splash/.

-Terminal Access in Ports – Launch the terminal directly from Ports.

 ROM Name Cleaner – Removes clutter like ( ), [ ], and ! from ROM names.